scipp/scipp/doc/type-erased-prototype.md

 - Do we need to support simultaneous iteration of two `Datasets`?
   - Merge into the same `Dataset` first?
     Does not work for coordinates, which cannot be duplicate.
+  - If we create two `DatasetViews`, provindg a mechanism to ensure that they use the same dimensions for iteration woul be sufficient.
+    Then we can use things like `std::transform`.

 Other: